pagkly/Zed/Investopedia4/Understanding Deposit Multipliers.md

 ## Deposit Multiplier vs. Money Multiplier

 The deposit multiplier is frequently confused with the money multiplier.
 Although the two terms are closely related, they are not interchangeable and are distinctly different.
-The money multiplier reflects the change in a nation's money supply created by the [[loan]](https://www.investopedia.com/terms/l/loan.asp) of [[capital]](https://www.investopedia.com/terms/c/capital.asp) beyond a bank's reserve.
+The money multiplier reflects the change in a nation's money [[Supply|supply]] created by the [[loan]](https://www.investopedia.com/terms/l/[[Loan|loan]].asp) of [[capital]](https://www.investopedia.com/terms/c/capital.asp) beyond a bank's reserve.
 It can be seen as the maximum potential creation of money through the multiplied effect of all bank lending.

 Banks may keep reserves beyond the requirements set by the Federal Reserve in order to reduce the number of checkable deposits.